Open-Ecological-Technology/.github/profile/README.md

 # ABOUT OPEN ECOLOGICAL TECHNOLOGY

 ## WHAT IS IT?
-Open Ecological Technology is a multidisciplinary field of design practice and philosophy created by Melanie Allen (goldfishlaser) in response to today's social and environmental ecological challenges.
+Open Ecological Technology is a multidisciplinary field of design practice and philosophy curated by Melanie Allen (goldfishlaser) in response to today's social and environmental ecological challenges.

 ## MISSION
 Strengthening the commons of technology that promotes healthy ecosystems and liberated beings, with a focus on low-cost, locally-sourced, decentrally-manufactured solutions.